RICHMOND, VA (WWBT) - A woman will spend six months behind bars for stealing money as a government contractor.

-Capitol Police arrested 34-year-old Latoya Cook after she was indicted on seven counts of obtaining money by false pretenses.
+Capitol Police arrested 35-year-old Latoya Cook last year after she was found guilty of stealing $30,000.
+She was indicted on seven counts of obtaining money by false pretenses.

-Police say Cook had been let go on June 30, 2016 from her position at Ampcus Inc., a Chantilly, Va.-based contractor for the Virginia Housing Development Authority.
+Police say Cook had been let go on June 30, 2016 from her position at Ampcus Inc., a Chantilly-based contractor for the Virginia Housing Development Authority.
 However, she continued to collect paychecks through March 2017.

 Police say her time sheets appeared to have the signature of her immediate supervisor, but the sheets and signatures were all forgeries.